South Campus Faculty and Staff

 South Campus Research Building 2

 Karen Clise-Dwyer, Ph.D.

-Assistant Professor, Stem Cell Transplantation & Cellular Therapies
+Associate Professor, Stem Cell Transplantation & Cellular Therapy Department

 Director, SCRB Flow Cytometry & Cell Sorting Core Facility